 Q. Which Cox-2 selective inhibitors have been taken off the market?

 A. Merck voluntarily withdrew Vioxx (rofecoxib) in 2004 after finding out the results of a study that showed patients who took Vioxx had a higher risk for heart attacks than patients who took a placebo.
 FDA asked Pfizer to withdraw Bextra (valdecoxib) from the market in 2005 because the overall risk/benefit profile was unfavorable.
 The request was based on many factors.
-Along with the other risks associated with NSAIDs, there were a higher than expected number of reports of serious and potentially life-threatening skin reactions, including death.
+Along with the other risks associated with NSAIDs, there was a higher than expected number of reports of serious and potentially life-threatening skin reactions, including death.

 An increased risk of cardiovascular adverse events has been shown for all COX-2 inhibitors, including Celebrex, which is still on the market in the United States.
 Based on available data, FDA determined that the benefits of Celebrex outweigh the potential risks in properly selected and informed patients.
-FDA asked Pfizer to include a boxed warning on the Celebrex label, and asked manufacturers of all prescription NSAIDs to revise their labeling too.
+FDA asked Pfizer to include a boxed warning on the Celebrex label, and asked manufacturers of all prescription NSAIDs to revise their labeling with a boxed warning too.
 The boxed warning highlights the potential for increased risk of cardiovascular events as well as serious, potentially life-threatening gastrointestinal bleeding.
 It is important to know that FDA also determined that the risk for cardiovascular events was most likely present for the non-selective NSAIDs as well, and all of the manufacturers of these drugs were asked to add important warnings to their labels.

 Q. What can consumers do to lower their risks with NSAIDs?